close-dev-team/mobile-close-channel-sdk-ios/doc/push_notifications.md

 ## Preparations

 Besides the bundle ID of your app we need your *key* for *Apple Push Notifications service (APNs)*.
 You can create this in the Apple Developer portal in the section *Certificates, Identifiers & Profiles*.

+Please make sure you share these values with us:

+  - Private key (p8 file contents or a base64 string of it)
+  - Key ID
+  - Team ID

 Contact us via https://sdk.thecloseapp.com for more information.

 ## Registering